olasanni1/ETOL/docs/_sources/setup/psopt.rst.txt

         make install

-# Install a PDFLib-Lite shared library based on `MinGW32 Linux Distro Notes`_
+#.
+Install a PDFLib-Lite shared library based on `MinGW32 Linux Distro Notes`_

-.. _MinGW32 Linux Distro Notes : http://www.davidgis.fr/documentation/Build_Prebuilt_Toolchain_MinGW-w64_for_Linux-32bits_GCC-7.2.0_Testing/#pdflib-lite-7-0-5p3

    a.
 Open a MSYS2 shell